GRN-BRI/bri2025/_pages/home.md

 ---

-we welcome the 10th annual conference of The Global Research Network Belt - Road Initiative (GRN-BRI).
+We welcome the 10th annual conference of The Global Research Network Belt - Road Initiative (GRN-BRI).
 The GRN-BRI having members from 60 institutes in 40 countries along the Belt and Road is an independent research network providing a global platform for researchers to share and collaborate on research projects in the field of logistics, transport, international trade, and supply chain [https://grn-bri.github.io/](https://grn-bri.github.io/).
 This yearly conference